Alyilyas/volcanic-tsunami-detection/README.md

 ![Workflow flowchart of the offline and online settings](./output/figures/OFFLINE_SETTING1.png) As illustrated in the annotated diagram, the analysis framework is divided into two distinct settings:

-#### 1. Offline Setting (parameter & threshold generation): This stage uses historical data to build the detection model.
+1.  **Offline setting (parameter & threshold generation):** This stage uses historical data to build the detection model.
 It consists of two parts:

-* **Parameter determination (Figs. 5, 6, 8):** First, we determine the optimal parameters for frequency, window size, and AR lag.
-This is detailed in the "Methodology" section below.
+    * **Parameter determination (Figs. 5, 6, 9, 10):** First, we determine the optimal parameters for frequency, window size, and AR lag, and validate the AR model.
+This is detailed in the **"Methodology"** section.

-* **Threshold generation (Fig. 14):** Second, we use those parameters to bootstrap the baseline eruption data and determine the final 99.9% detection threshold.
+    * **Threshold generation (T1):** Second, we use those parameters to bootstrap the baseline eruption data and determine the final 99.9% detection threshold.

-#### 2. Online Setting (system validation - Fig. 11): This stage represents the real-time application and its validation.
-It takes a new data stream (like the 2018 flank collapse), compares its FFT magnitude to the threshold, and raises an alarm if exceeded.
+2.  **Online setting (system validation - Fig. 11):** This stage represents the real-time application and its validation.
+It takes a new data stream (like the 2018 flank collapse), compares its FFT magnitude to the threshold (T1), and raises an alarm if exceeded.

-The core of the methodology involves:

-1\.
-Fitting a rolling autoregressive (AR) model to seismic data to generate predictions and residuals.

-2\.
-Using bootstrap resampling on the residuals to construct a 99.9% prediction interval for the signal's spectral magnitude.

-3\.
-Establishing a conservative detection threshold based on the most extreme spectral values from powerful, non-tsunamigenic baseline eruptions.

-4\.
-Applying this threshold to the flank collapse event to test for rapid detection.
+The code in this repository is designed to reproduce these key figures.
+The **"Methodology"** section explains the "Parameter Determination" steps, and the **"How to reproduce manuscript figures"** section explains how to run the scripts to generate all figures.

 ---